BaharAV/AD-with-Synthesized-Anomaly-Features-and-Assisted-MLP/README.md

-# Project Title
+# Anomaly Detection and Localization with Synthesized Anomaly Features and Assisted MLP

-Anomaly Detection and Localization with Synthesized Anomaly Features and Assisted MLP Presented and awarded at the Winter Conference of Society for Computational Design and Engineering, 2024
+Presented and awarded at the Winter Conference of Society for Computational Design and Engineering, 2024